Howard Kurtz: Early life and education

 and the University at Buffalo (State University of New York).
 In college he worked on a student newspaper, the Spectrum, becoming the editor his senior year.
-Kurtz earned a B. A. (psychology and English) in 1974.
+Kurtz earned a B. A. in psychology and English in 1974.
 He then attended the Columbia University Graduate School of Journalism.

 Career

 After college, Kurtz went to work for the Record in New Jersey.
 He moved to Washington D.C. to work as a reporter for syndicated columnist Jack Anderson.
 Kurtz left Anderson to join The Washington Star, an afternoon paper.
 When the newspaper closed in 1981, Kurtz was hired at The Washington Post by Bob Woodward, then the Metro editor.
 Kurtz has also written for The New Republic, The Washington Monthly, and New York magazine.

 The Washington Post

 Kurtz joined the staff of The Washington Post in 1981 and left in 2010 (29 years).
 He served there as a national affairs correspondent, New York bureau chief and deputy national editor.
 Kurtz covered the news media between 1990 and 2010 for The Washington Post.